-To enable the Calls tab in Teams and allow your users to make and receive PSTN calls, you will need provision users for Phone System and Calling Plans.
-To learn how to set this up, read Set up Calling Plans.
+To enable the Dial Pad tab in Teams and allow your users to make and receive PSTN calls you will need to provision users for Phone System and Calling Plans.
+To learn how to set up Calling Plans, read Set up Calling Plans.

 Teams interop policy configuration

 To enable Teams to begin receiving calls, you'll need to update Teams upgrade policy and Teams interop policy, using Microsoft Teams & Skype for Business Admin Center or using a remote Windows PowerShell session with the Skype for Business

-To find the PowerShell cmdlets you need, type "CsTeamsInteropPolicy" in the Filter box in the Skype for Business PowerShell cmdlet documentation.
+To find the PowerShell cmdlets you need, type "CsTeamsUpgradePolicy" or "CsTeamsInteropPolicy" in the Filter box in the Skype for Business PowerShell cmdlet documentation.

 Default Teams upgrade and interop policies